Hazel (TV series): Theme song

-While the weekly show began with an instrumental theme song composed by the team of Sammy Cahn and James Van Heusen, the closing credits during the first eight shows of the inaugural season played the song with lyrics sung by The Modernaires.
-There were different theme songs as the series progressed, including later versions by Howard Greenfield, Helen Miller, and Jack Keller.
+While Hazel began with an instrumental theme song composed by the Academy Award–winning team of Sammy Cahn and James Van Heusen, the closing credits during the first eight shows of the inaugural season played the song with lyrics sung by The Modernaires.
+A typescript manuscript of the lyrics, which includes bars that were not used for the broadcast version, is in the collection of the Margaret Herrick Library of the Academy of Motion Picture Arts and Sciences in Beverly Hills.
+This theme song was replaced in the fourth season by one composed by Howard Greenfield and Helen Miller and in the fifth and final season by one composed by Howard Greenfield and Jack Keller.